-This article aims to highlight the difference between the various terms that the buyer or breeder of Highland Cattle may hear, and to try to ensure that purchases of “Highland Cattle” in Australia are made on an informed basis.
+This article aims to highlight the difference between the various terms that the buyer or breeder of Highland Cattle may hear, and in an attempt to ensure that purchases of “Highland Cattle” in Australia are made on an informed basis.

-This term is reserved for stock that have 100% Highland Cattle genetics derived from fully imported bloodlines and the pedigrees of these cattle can be traced back to the Highland Cattle Society in Scotland.
+The pedigrees of these cattle can be traced back to the Highland Cattle Society in Scotland.
 For genetics imported from Canada or America tracing is via their respective herd books all the way back to Scotland.
-These animals form the basis for the future of Highland Cattle.
 There is no known introduction of other breeds since the Highland Cattle Society UK was formed in 1884.

 Normally refers to graded cattle (cross-bred) that are fourth cross and above.
 Graded cattle can have origins from any breed (beef or dairy).

 At fourth cross the calculated purity is 93%.
 Further dilution of the cross-bred genetics can be achieved by using "Fullblood" bulls over the subsequent generations.
 Of course this does not necessarily remove any dominant genes inherited from other breeds.